ACHolmes/lucas/TASKS.md

 ## Part 3: documentation/cleanup

 This shouldn't be its own section, but this is more of a reminder to make sure you keep your code reasonably tidy and well-documented.
 I've documented just enough so that hopefully everything is clear, but you can certainly do a better job.
 Feel free to refactor/cleanup or modify any of the code provided to you.

+## Part 4: Personal Touch

+If you have finished the previous sections within a reasonable amount of time, you should implement a small personal adjustment to this project.
+Some ideas could be: improving the styling of the `quiz` page, adding a score element to the page to keep track of how many questions you've answered correctly this session, buttons to get a new question once you've answer a question correctly or something of similar scope.
+Feel free to be creative, but again this is not meant to be large-scale or particulary time-consuming to implement (please spend no more than 30 mins on this).